 Teaching and Research Machine Shop

-Students in NAU’s College of Engineering, Forestry, and Natural Sciences have a great resource available
+Students in NAU’s College of the Environment, Forestry, and Natural Sciences have a great resource available

 These and many other questions have found their answers at the Teaching & Research Machine Shop at NAU in Flagstaff.
 Instrument Maker/Designer Greg Florian can make virtually anything out of metal, plastic, or wood, and is often able to make it better than you first envisioned, and for much less money—25 to 80 percent less—than having it done elsewhere.